 East Arm Supply Base

-The East Arm Supply Base was established in 2011 as a roll-on / roll-off, lift-on / lift-off marine loading and wharf facility, capable of dealing with loads of up to 200mt.
+Situated on Hudson’s Creek, the East Arm Supply Base was established in 2011 as a roll-on / roll-off, lift-on / lift-off marine loading and wharf facility, capable of dealing with loads of up to 200mt.
 The facility incorporates 2 x 85m wharves with berth space for up to four vessels in a 53m wide basin and an LCT ramp capable of supporting SIMOPS.
-The maximum water depth in the basin is 6.0m.
+The maximum water depth in the basin is 6.0m at HAT.